chingizof/chatapp/README.md

 # chatapp
-Chat application working on express js
+Chat application working on express js using MongoDB database